flannelhead/blackstar/README.md

 * Produce wallpaper quality material by smoothing the images
 * ~~Use [automatic differentiation](https://en.wikipedia.org/wiki/Automatic_differentiation) to compute the [Christoffel symbols](https://en.wikipedia.org/wiki/Levi-Civita_connection#Christoffel_symbols) from a user-supplied metric~~ As an idea this is fine, but it was painfully slow.
 Probably will return to that some day

+## What about the name?
+It is a tribute to David Bowie, referring to his last album.

 ## Implementation
 [`friday`](https://hackage.haskell.org/package/friday) was used for fast, parallel computation of the image.